-Dr. Gareth McVicker is a lecturer and researcher in microbiology at Nottingham Trent University and is based at the Clifton Campus.
-Dr. McVicker teaches on various modules at all degree stages, in the topics of general microbiology, microbial genetics and molecular pathogenesis.
+Dr Gareth McVicker is a senior lecturer and researcher in microbiology at Nottingham Trent University and is based at the Clifton Campus.
+Dr McVicker teaches on various modules at all degree stages, in the topics of general microbiology, microbial genetics and molecular pathogenesis.
 His research focuses on the maintenance and transmission of mobile genetic elements encoding virulence and resistance traits in bacteria.

-Dr. McVicker obtained his PhD from the University of Kent with Dr. Ian Blomfield working on regulation of virulence gene expression in E. coli.
-He went on to complete a postdoctoral position at the University of Sheffield with Simon Foster, working on the impact of antimicrobial resistance on systemic Staphylococcus aureus infection.
-After this, Dr. McVicker studied the mechanisms underlying differential virulence plasmid stability in Shigella with Christoph Tang at the Sir William Dunn School of Pathology, University of Oxford.
+Dr McVicker obtained his PhD from the University of Kent with Dr Ian Blomfield working on regulation of virulence gene expression in E. coli.
+He went on to complete a postdoctoral position at the University of Sheffield with Prof Simon Foster, working on the impact of antimicrobial resistance on systemic Staphylococcus aureus infection.
+After this, Dr McVicker studied the mechanisms underlying differential virulence plasmid stability in Shigella with Prof Christoph Tang at the Sir William Dunn School of Pathology, University of Oxford.
+He has taught at Nottingham Trent University since December 2016.

-Dr. McVicker’s research focusses on the contribution of toxin-antitoxin modules and other stability systems to both the vertical and horizontal transfer of mobile genetic elements within bacterial populations, using pathogenic E. coli as a model.
-Of particular interest are enteropathogens with unusual, diverse or poorly-characterised plasmids, such as E. coli O157 and O104.
+Dr McVicker’s research focusses on the contribution of toxin-antitoxin modules and other stability systems to both the vertical and horizontal transfer of mobile genetic elements within bacterial populations, using pathogenic E. coli as a model.
+Of particular interest are enteropathogens with unusual, diverse or poorly-characterised plasmids, such as E. coli O157:H7 and O104:H4.
+Dr McVicker currently supervises one PhD student and has supervised a range of MSc/MRes/MBiol students in his time at NTU.

 Deletion of toxin-antitoxin systems in the evolution of Shigella sonnei as a host-adapted pathogen.
 McVicker G and Tang CM, Nature Microbiology, 2016, 2, 16204